Breast cancer will affect 1 in 8 women in their lifetime. We are currently aware of multiple risk factors such as genetics, diet, and age.

-It has been estimated that the human gut contains 1000 bacterial species which can express 100-fold more genes than the human genome.
-Therefore, it is possible to suggest that this delicate relationship has the potential to drive tumour progression.
+It has been estimated that the human gut contains 1000 bacterial species that can express 100-fold more genes than the human genome.
+Therefore, it is possible to suggest that this delicate relationship has the potential to drive tumor progression.

 Thus, the focus here will be on the delicate host-microbiome relationship, including the GI bacterial ability to modulate bacteria in distal sites to drive breast tumorigenesis.
 The potential role of probiotics in treatment will then be examined.

 Previous work has identified the role of dysbiosis in disease development, particularly in colorectal cancer (CRC) where it was identified through an increased expression in the Fusobacterium sp., which could have pro-inflammatory properties, supporting cancer growth in tissues.

 It is possible to suggest that interplay could be applied to other tissues, as the bacteria may exert effects on its host in several ways (Figure 1).

 Tumor-associated inflammation is a prominent hallmark in the field of cancer biology.
 Understanding of the mechanisms of tumor-associated inflammation will offer novel treatment targets.

 The enzyme cyclo-oxygenase-2 (COX-2) is overexpressed in breast cancer.
 COX-2 overexpression is associated with an increase in prostaglandin-E2 (PGE-2), which contributes to a pro-inflammatory environment.
 COX-2 inhibitors are more widely known as non-steroidal anti-inflammatories (NSAIDs).
 The use of NSAIDs has been associated with a reduction in both the incidence and invasive potential of breast cancers.